ibm-cloud-docs/schematics/security-compliance/sc-gdpr.md

 ## Deletion of data
 {: #deletion-of-data}

 {{site.data.keyword.bplong_notm}} stores your data in a highly available and secure environment.
 All your data such as automation code, input configuration data, input credentials, and the runtime data are stored in {{site.data.keyword.cos_full}}.
-For more information about how to delete your data in {{site.data.keyword.bpshort}}? see [deleting {{site.data.keyword.bplong_notm}} data](/docs/schematics?topic=schematics-delete-schematics-data-intro).
+For more information about how to delete your data in {{site.data.keyword.bpshort}}, see [deleting {{site.data.keyword.bplong_notm}} data](/docs/schematics?topic=schematics-delete-schematics-data-intro).

 {{site.data.keyword.bpshort}} can completely remove all references and data for a client document when an operator-managed purging is run.
 Before you request that data to purge, it's important to understand that purged documents cannot recover the process is complete.